selfhosters/selfhosters.net/docs/docker/telegraf/ipmi.md

     /bin/sh -c 'apk update && apk add ipmitool && telegraf'
 ```

+??? note "If you are using `telegraf`, rather than the default `telefraf:alpine` use the ubuntu variant of this command"

+    ```bash
+        /bin/sh -c 'apt update && apt install -y ipmitool && telegraf'
+    ```

 Edit the container and add the line in the ==Post Arguments:== input field.

 ![Post Args](post_args.png)